yskmiyazaki/md-scripts/README.md

 and the number of the spectrum data used to compute the bending modulus.

 ## lj3d_education
-Training codes (for bachelor students in our group) to run MD simulation of simple lj fluid.
+Training codes (for bachelor students of our group) to run MD simulation of simple lj fluid.
+You can simulate the lj fluid consisting of 256 particles in liquid and gas phases by doing

+    ./run.sh

+The shell script does compile the cpp files for the simulation and radial distribution function analysis.